 Progress on the Strategic Plan is reported to Council each year.
-The 2019 to 2023 Strategic Plan Year 2 (2020) Progress Report presented to Regional Council in May 2021 reported 23 of 31, or 74%, of the performance measures were trending in the desired direction.
+The 2019 to 2023 Strategic Plan Year 1 (2019) Progress Report presented to Regional Council in May 2020 reported 24 of 31, or 77%, of the performance measures were trending in the desired direction.

 The COVID-19 pandemic is expected to have significant impacts on progress on some performance measures.
-Results have been reported to Regional Council and made publicly available in May 2021 at York.ca/StratPlan.
+Results will be reported to Regional Council and made publicly available in May 2021 at York.ca/StratPlan.
 The following two pages list performance measures in each of the Community Result Areas.